supportREALteachers.org

 • Social Domain: teamwork, communication, leadership.

-The purpose of the taxonomies below are to make it easier to sequence learning tasks in a logical order of difficulty ("SWBAT" = Students Will Be Able To).
+The purpose of the taxonomies below are to make it easier to sequence learning tasks in a logical order of difficulty.

 For example, you would not ask students to judge the quality of a volleyball serve (level 5 of the cognitive domain) until they can describe the key cues for the serve (level 1 of the cognitive domain).
 Likewise, you would not expect students to be able to combine multiple psychomotor skills in game play (level 5 of the psychomotor domain) if they were unable to successfully repeat each skill in isolation (level 2 of the psychomotor domain).